 These are some of the questions I have tried to answer in this article, with a specific focus on optimizing your website for branded searches and possibly improving Google’s approximation of a brand’s “E-E-A-T”.
-If you’re not familiar with that term, we will discuss it more in the article but it stands for “Expertise, Experience, Authority, & Trust”.
+If you’re not familiar with that term, we will discuss it more in the article, but it stands for “Expertise, Experience, Authority, and Trust”.

 There has been a lot of discussion recently about the introduction of AI systems within search, especially with the advent of SGE (Search Generative Experience) that updates Google’s SERP results with AI generated answers.
 However, this is part of a much longer shift that Google has been undertaking to move from being a lexical search engine, to a semantic first one.

 You might be asking, “What is the difference between lexical and semantic search?”